 Calling Quitline 13 7848 doubles your chances of successfully quitting.
 Quitline counsellors can help you work out your best way of quitting – and plan what will work best for you.

-Cigarettes provide significantly more nicotine than any form of NRT so heavy smokers may still experience nicotine cravings.
 In these situations, the use of more than one form of NRT such as patches and gum (combination therapy) may be necessary.
-People who smoke tend to be very self aware about the amount of nicotine they need to manage withdrawal symptoms and are usually best able to determine what level of NRT is right for them.
+People who smoke tend to be self-aware about the amount of nicotine they need to manage withdrawal symptoms and are usually best able to determine what level of NRT is right for them.

 NRT can be used by most people who smoke.
 The key recommendations are: